adityachandavale/Hackerrank-Solutions/README.md

 # Hackerrank-Solutions
-Solutions of all Hackerrank codes
+Solutions of all Hackerrank codes in SQL